top of page

 Day 28 - Prince Leopold Island, Nunavut, Canada

-This morning we woke at about 10 am.
-I think we have changed our clocks about three times in the past ten days, so we lose an hour each time.
-As we skip breakfast, no big deal, and we just start the day with lunch and wine, no complaints!
+This morning, we woke at about 10 am.
+We have changed our clocks considerably in the past ten days, losing an hour each time.
+As we skip breakfast, no big deal and start the day with lunch and wine, no complaints!

-During lunch, we arrive at the spectacular Prince Leopold Island.
+During lunch, we arrived at the spectacular Prince Leopold Island.
 We are all spellbound; it is beautiful!

 The island is one of the most important seabird colonies in the Canadian Arctic; therefore, seabird life was abundant.
 It is located in Lancaster Sound at Prince Regent Inlet and Barrow Strait.